Fees and VIsas

 The above mentioned international student fees cover the tuition fee only and do not cover accommodation charges or living costs.
 All international undergraduate tuition fees are paid annually for the duration of the course and remain the same throughout the degree programme.

-You should be aware of our fee regulations which provides an overview of when fees are due, along with the policies and procedures of the university.
+You should be aware of our fee regulations which provide an overview of when fees are due, along with the policies and procedures of the university.
 This can be found via the link below:-

 Applying for a Visa